Does the ForgeRock Identity Platform support HSMs?

 The use of HSMs for SSL connections in IDM will depend on the JVM settings, the J2EE container settings, the HSM vendor support for Java, and the HSM support for PKCS#11.

-See Configuring IDM For a Hardware Security Module (HSM) Device for further information.
+See Hardware security module (HSM) for further information.